mcnuttandrew/critical-hci-vis-class/src/index.md

 It is possible that you could do nothing all semester and turn a whole bunch of work at once.
 This is allowed, but discouraged.
 Much in the same way that judges supposedly give harsher verdicts before lunch, requiring that the course staff grade a huge amount of submissions during finals week will likely lead to harsher grading.
 There is then, a game theory component to this system: when should you submit so that the grading system is currently least overwhelmed?

 Similarly, it is possible that you could not show all semester or engage with the class discussions, that is, generally not be a good citizen of the course.
 There will be a negative penalty for this: **up to -12 points**.
-We have no interest in taking attendance, but we will be keeping track of who is participating in class discussions.

 Resubmissions of previous works for new grades is allowed and encouraged.
 They will not increase your point total, but will allow you to increase the score on your original work.